theodelrieu/playground/docs/index.md

 ## Requirements

-Mgs is header-only, and only requires a C++14 compiler.
+`mgs` is header-only, and only requires a C++14 compiler.

 ## Credits

 This library is heavily inspired from [cppcodec](https://github.com/tplgy/cppcodec).

+I first wanted to contribute to `cppcodec` by lifting some API constraints (e.g. being able to decode `std::array`).
+However, it was harder than it seemed so I started a side-project from scratch to experiment on API genericity and user-defined type conversions.
+It ended up as a complete rewrite...